Stephen Burton: Professional career

-2011 NFL Combine

 Minnesota Vikings

-Burton was drafted by the Vikings in the seventh round of the 2011 NFL Draft.
+Burton was selected by the Vikings in the seventh round of the 2011 NFL draft with the 236th overall pick.
 He was signed to the Minnesota Vikings' active roster on October 25, 2011.
 His promotion was in response to the Vikings releasing wide receiver Bernard Berrian.
-Burton scored his first NFL touchdown with the Vikings on September 16, 2012 against the Indianapolis Colts.
+Burton scored his first NFL touchdown with the Vikings on September 16, 2012, against the Indianapolis Colts.
 It was a 6-yard reception that was tipped by tight end Kyle Rudolph.
 Burton was released by the Vikings on August 31, 2013 (along with 18 others) to get to a 53-man roster.

 Jacksonville Jaguars

 Burton was claimed off waivers by the Jacksonville Jaguars on September 1, 2013.
-He was placed on injured reserve on December 9, 2013 due to a concussion.
+He was placed on injured reserve on December 9, 2013, due to a concussion.
 On April 23, 2014, Burton retired at the age of 24 due to concussion concerns.

 Calgary Stampeders

-On January 26, 2015, Burton unretired and signed a contract with the Calgary Stampeders of the Canadian Football League.
+On January 26, 2015, Burton unretired and signed a contract with the Calgary Stampeders of the Canadian Football League (CFL).

 Winnipeg Blue Bombers

-On May 11, 2017, Burton signed with the Winnipeg Blue Bombers of the Canadian Football League.
+On May 11, 2017, Burton signed with the Winnipeg Blue Bombers of the CFL.
 He was placed on the suspension list on May 28, 2017, and his contract expired at the end of the season.